-When there are no race fields at Rosehill available, this page will instead display a tipping leader board, where our experts will be ranked in order of their profit win percentage for all tips placed on Rosehill Gardens races.
+When there are no Rosehill race fields available, this page will show profit statistics for all selections placed at the Rosehill track with tipsters ranked in order of their profit win percentage.
 You can interrogate the data for various time periods in the past to identify if they are on winning streak, have consistent profits over a longer period of time or both.
-By looking at both the tip statistics, and the leader board, it becomes easy to ascertain whose knowledge of the Rosehill track is far superior and so therefore be guided towards whose tips you should follow the next time you have a punt.
+The leaderboard makes it easy to determine whose Rosehill knowledge is superior in helping you with your decision on whose selections to follow at the track.

-When there are tips for Rosehill available,this page will display the tip packages for each tipster who has tipped at the track.
-The tips will be listed in order of their profitability, making it easier for you to identify the better performers.
+When there are Rosehill selections available,this page will display the packages available for each tipster with selections posted at the track.
+Packages will be listed in order of their profitability, making it easier for you to identify the better performers.

 Before the introduction of the Championships at Randwick, Rosehill races were the highlight of the autumn carnival in Sydney.
 Aside from the Slipper, races such as the George Ryder Stakes and the Rosehill Guineas really kick-start a month of high-quality racing in the harbour city, in the only race meeting in the country that features five Group Ones.
 The BMW Stakes over 2400 metres a week later is another definite highlight, rounding out the Rosehill carnival.
 During spring, racing returns to Rosehill for its last Group One of the year, in the 1400-metre Golden Rose, which always manages to attract the most talented three-year-olds from around Australia.